MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 Custom Learning Solutions by Microsoft is a set of training and adoption tools that will increase your use of Office 365.
 Created in partership by the *find the real name of the MAX team*, Microsoft Teams and SharePoint Engineering Groups these simple to use solutions can be installed and customized in your own SharePoint Online tenant and integrated with your installation of Microsoft Teams.

 > [!IMPORTANT]
-> [!Custom Learnign Solutions are currently in Phase 2 Beta testing by select customers.
+> [Custom Learnign Solutions are currently in Phase 2 Beta testing by select customers.
 To put your organization's name on the list to be incuded in this test please fill out and submit *this form* Get link]

 ## What we offer